A-gambit/CSS-IN-JS-Benchmarks/README.md

 The benchmarks are not automatically right now :(
 Your help with automation is appreciated.

-So you have run tests in the browser it manually.
+So you have run tests manually in the browser.
 The example of the test is [here](https://github.com/A-gambit/CSS-IN-JS-Benchmarks/blob/a4d3b3244159dacedb3f3b62be1801363f98bc1b/packages/big-table-test/index.js#L7-L7).
-You have to run script ten times for five tests.
+You have to run script each of five tests for ten times.
 Each test should be in the new window.
 Example of calculation is [here](https://docs.google.com/spreadsheets/d/1kcl_bZpZ63LQiJNTqCzOAgc5TWe_cHPur_f3GpvtqJI/edit?usp=sharing).

 Add your favorite CSS in JS implementation!
 Your contributions and suggestions are heartily welcome. =^.^=